Solutions For developers

 Best fit

-Built for commercial developers and development teams who work with institutional investors and need sophistication without the noise.
+Commercial developers and development teams who work with institutional investors and need project accounting rigor without generic ERP noise.

 Property management and accounting working together A property management card and an accounting card exchange commitments and actuals in Credence so the full project stays managed from one source.